 This page covers the following topics:

-Halogens form small covalent molecules with the formula, X₂, held together by van der Waals forces.
-Larger atoms can form more van der Waals interactions, increasing the energy needed to separate them from other molecules.
+Halogens form small covalent molecules with the formula X₂ held together by van der Waals forces.
+Larger molecules can have stronger van der Waals interactions, increasing the energy needed to separate them from other molecules.
 Therefore, the melting and boiling points of halogens increase with an increasing atomic radius and the size of molecules as you travel down the group 7 of the periodic table.
 Due to different melting and boiling points, fluorine and chlorine at room temperature are gases, bromine - liquid and iodine - solid.

 The neutral molecular halogens readily accept electrons, so they act as oxidising agents, taking electrons from other molecules.
 The negatively charged halide ions have spare electrons available, so they act as reducing agents, giving electrons to other molecules.

 Oxidising agent is a particle that takes electrons from another molecule, oxidising it, while also being reduced itself.
 A reducing agent gives electrons to another molecule, reducing it, while also being oxidised itself.
 OIL RIG abbreviation presented in the image can help remember the definitions.

 Going down the group 7 of the periodic table valence electrons are further away from the nucleus and are more easily removed to reduce another molecule.
 Thus, reducing ability of halide ions increases going down the group.

 Going down the group 7 electrons from other particles are further away from the nucleus and have a weaker attraction to it.
 Thus, the oxidising ability of halogens increases going up the group.
 In fact, fluorine is such a strong oxidising agent that it can oxidise water.